 HERE IS AN EARLY NEWS STORY ABOUT MY JOURNEY

 HERE IS A FILM ABOUT WHERE IT BEGAN ~ 1986.
-Created with The Evergreen State College
+Created in Co-operation with The Evergreen State College in Olympia,, Washington for public broadcasting.

 Parish with Visual History Walls

-The photographs and developing them into large format prints was like having a tutor in the darkroom.
+Working with the art these photographers created and printing from their negatives was like having a tutor in the darkroom.
 Later, after researching local and regional photo collections available, I realized the danger of what was lost already and created a business with the Mission to Preserve & Celebrate the Photographers and Photohistory of the Salish Sea and Pacific Northwest Regions of North America.
 And to Celebrate my Home Region that means so much to me.

 As I receive no grant funding and operate as a private stock photography business funding my preservation and restoration of historical photographs solely by the Sales and Licensing of these photographs - I thank you for your interest and also your Sales!